View your train's current stop, next stop, predicted arrival times, GPS location, speed, and coach number.

 around into the 514 inbound train at Framingham.
 If I can see that the 509 train is running 25 minutes

-late and I want to take the 514, I can deduce that the 514 will be at least 25 minutes late as well
+late and I want to take the 514, I can deduce that the 514 will late as well before a delay announcement is made.

 Does this app work with the light rail systems (Green, Red, etc. lines)?